 The Wesleyan Community Care Grant Program was established to support the community outreach initiatives of Wesleyan Methodist Churches.
-For 2025, the program will offer two grants: one valued at $10,000 and the other at $5,000.
-These funds are to be utilised by December 31, 2025, to support community programs focused on one or more of the following areas: Indigenous Support, Migrant Support, Family Strengthening Initiatives, or Vulnerable Sector Support (e.g., elderly, homeless, at-risk youth, or individuals with disabilities).
+For 2026, the program will offer three grants: valued at $10 000; $5000 and $2500.
+These funds are to be utilised by 30th March 2027, to support community programs focused on one or more of the following areas: Indigenous Support, Migrant Support, Family Strengthening Initiatives, or Vulnerable Sector Support (e.g., elderly, homeless, at-risk youth, or individuals with disabilities).

 Eligibility Criteria